muon23/tl_classifier/README.md

 - Text classifier extends from the generic classifier
 - Main programs for training and inference pipelines
 - REST API
+- Deployment scripts and Dockerfile

 ### In Progress

-- Demo notebooks and commenting code
+- Comments and user guides

 ### To-Dos

-- Deployment scripts and Dockerfile
-- User manual
+- None so far

 ### Screenshots